 Step 1: Create an Image Upload Form

 Next, you’ll need to create a new form.
 You can check out our tutorial on how to create a file upload form as an example to get started.

 If you want to see the file upload form template in action, head over and check out our sample file upload form demo.

-And you can add a File Upload form field to any form so users can submit images.
+WPForms is the best file upload plugin for the task.
+You can add a File Upload form field to any form so users can submit images.